vercel/next.js/docs/basic-features/eslint.md

 ---
-description: Next.js uses ESLint to make it easier to find and resolve issues that affect user or developer experience.
+description: Next.js uses ESLint to find and resolve issues affecting the user or developer experience.
 ---

 # ESLint

-Next.js uses [ESLint](https://eslint.org/) to make it easier to find and resolve issues that affect user or developer experience.
+Next.js uses [ESLint](https://eslint.org/) to find and resolve issues affecting the user or developer experience.
 A minimal set of Next.js rules are provided by default, but can be extended by adding an `.eslintrc` file to your project.

 ## Default configuration